Education at the Frick

 Exploring the Arts Internship provides support for public high school arts initiatives and places outstanding students in paid arts internships across the city.
 Education has partnered with Exploring the Arts since 2019, hiring its first Exploring the Arts Intern and co-hosting a mentor training workshop for cultural organizations across the city.

 Ghetto Film School (GFS) is a nonprofit founded to provide talented students from local communities the access, opportunity, and resources to pursue creative careers, free of charge.
 The Frick began its partnership with GFS in 2015, offering seminars in the Frick’s galleries led by Curatorial and Education staff.
 The program culminates with the creation of a student-produced short film inspired by the Frick and filmed in the galleries.
-The films can be viewed here.
+The films can be viewed at this link.

 Hunter College Office of the Arts supports student engagement with the arts on and off the Hunter campus.
 In 2017, the Frick became an official Cultural Partner of Hunter College, the largest college in the City University of New York system and a historic leader in the field of inclusive and equitable higher education.
 Hunter students receive free admission to the Frick with their student IDs, and all fees are waived for guided visits.
 Education was also chosen to host a Hunter Mellon Arts Fellow in 2018 and 2019.
 This fellowship program cultivates a new generation of arts professionals from historically underrepresented communities by supporting undergraduate internship placements at cultural institutions.